 For me as an organic gardener, the single most important thing is compost.
 And not just any compost.
 I am talking about bio-complete compost, buzzing with microorganisms – fungi, bacteria, protozoa, nematodes and worms.
 Chocker full with plant available nutrients, soft, dark, rich, sweet and earthy!
 This is only achieved, in my opinion, by making it on the farm with a wide variety of ingredients.
 I am yet to find a commercial compost that meets my high standards.

 We build two or three 2-3 m3 heaps every autumn (April/May in New Zealand) to process the “autumn mess” of plant residue, grass clippings, autumn leaves and woody herb stalks from the herb farm.
 Autumn storms provide washed up seaweed from the beach and the chicken house bedding gets replaced and the old one used in the compost.
 The compost matures over winter and is ready in spring.
+In addition to that we also make smaller heaps once a month to deal with ongoing food scraps, humanure, garden waste etc.

 At KoruKai Herb Farm, we do 3 types of composting.
 We do Bokashi composting (most contents go into thermal compost pile after the 2 weeks of fermentation in the bucket), have a large worm farm and make thermal (hot) compost.
 We do not use cold piles, where organic matter is simply piled on top of each other throughout the year without the creation of heat.
 Three reasons for this a) seeds stay intact in static piles, b) plant diseases and animal pathogens are not destroyed, and finally c) it takes a lot longer than thermal composting.